couchbaselabs/cboperator-hol/opensrc-k8s/cmd-line/Readme.md

 ![3-svr-autofailover](assets/3-svr-autofailover.png)

-A lost couchbase is auto-recovered by Couchbase Operator as its contantly watching cluster definition
+A lost couchbase is auto-recovered by Couchbase Operator as its constantly watching cluster definition

 ![4-auto-rebalance](assets/4-auto-rebalance.png)